www5226448/ethtx-semantics/README.md

 }
 ```

-then the deployed EthTx decoder will use `makerdao/1.0.8` semantics _and_ all other semantics defined in the `semantics_versions.json` file.
+Then the deployed EthTx decoder will use `makerdao/1.0.8` semantics _and_ all other semantics defined in the `semantics_versions.json` file.